unbit/uwsgi.it/INSTALL.md

 Step by step guide for installing a uwsgi.it node
 -------------------------------------------------

-This procedure assumes an x86_64 Ubuntu 13.10 server system (ubuntu-minimal)
+This procedure assumes an x86_64 Ubuntu 13.10 server (ubuntu-minimal) with ext4 filesystem.

 /etc/default/grub
 -----------------